Episode Title: Irrevocably Yours

 Later, Mack and J.B. are walking out of the office when they bump into a strange woman who sees J.B., gets very excited, and says, “Oh hi, you’re Dotty Simpkins from Franklin High!”
 J.B. looks very uncomfortable at this comment and says how she doesn’t know the woman, who quickly vacates the premises.
 An interesting little scene, although I would have preferred to see Mack a little more visibly suspicious of J.B. right here.
 After what Lou from Fight Club told him, shouldn’t this random stranger mistaking J.B. for someone else strike him as especially curious?
 Instead, Mack is shown to be distracted with something else on his mind, so this woman barely registers with him.
 In any case, we viewers should be able to see that a big fat seed is being planted right in front of us.

 Oh yeah, and real fast on the subject of this strange woman (who tells J.B., “It’s me, Sheree!” but is merely credited as “Woman” on the IMDb page), let’s discuss the actress playing her.
 Well, her name is Dinah Lenney and, first of all, she is a Tangled Knot who will return to the series in 1988 for the episode Lawfully Wedded (season nine, episode nineteen) playing “Meter Reader.”
 I’ll keep my eyes open for her when we get to that ep (watch me forget all about it by the time we actually get there), but what I found most interesting about this actress is that she played Nurse Shirley on ER all the way from 1995 to 2009, appearing in 74 eps.
 This would be another one of those characters who is just sorta around for the entire run of the show, never a main character, never a huge focus of storylines, but just consistently showing up over the course of the run.
 Also, earlier in this essay, I made a reference to the first episode of The Bradys, a CBS show from 1990 that absolutely nobody else in the world besides myself knows about or cares about.
 Well, I made my little reference just to amuse myself, really, but now here I am looking at Dinah Lenney’s acting credits and, GASP, it says she also appeared in the pilot episode of The Bradys!
+She plays the pregnant chick who cheesily gives birth during Bobby's wedding ceremony to Martha Quinn.
 How cosmic is that?

 Our last batch of eps demonstrated Karen having some trust issues with Mack after finding the key to J.B.’s hotel room in his pocket.
 Well, it seems that the two have mended fences since then, and I think Karen’s trust issues with Mack are in the past, but now we’ve got a new problem: Karen’s burgeoning frigidity, although I suppose the two could be directly related.
 See, in this ep, we see Karen and Mack crawl into bed and Mack attempt to get busy with Karen, who is simply not in the mood.
 After a few awkward moments of Mack kissing Karen and her having none of it, he finally resigns himself to a night of blue balls as Karen snuggles up to him and says, “But I do feel like cuddling,” words no horny man ever wants to hear.
 Once again, I love and respect both characters and can sympathize with both of them.
 I’d say Karen’s frigidity is based in her still feeling hurt by Mack holding on to that room key, so she is currently unable to get completely close with him and be intimate and tender.
 Meanwhile, Mack is trying to show his love for his wife and he’s trying to do it in the most time honored way, through a healthy shag, yet she’s not on the same wavelength as him.
 Will these problems be resolved?
 Well, spoiler alert, but yes, they will be resolved, and it won’t take too long to resolve them, either.
 I take issue with that, but perhaps I’d better save my thoughts on this for a few eps down the line.